 Measuring Arm Length to Bat Length

-First, set the bat on the ground next to you and see if it comes up to your palm while standing upright.
-If you have to bend over to grab ahold of the handle, then chances are that the bat is too short and you should consider a larger option.
+Set the bat on the ground next to you and see if it comes up to your palm while standing upright.
+If you have to bend over to grab ahold of the handle, the bat is too short and you should consider a larger option.

-Another way to measure is to hold the bat out to your side and see if your palm can reach the handle while the head of the bat is touching your sternum.
+Another way to measure is to grab the handle end of the bat with one hand.
+Extend your arm straight out from your body.
+Hold the bat out to your side with the barrel pointing back toward your sternum.
 If you can comfortably do this, then the bat length is likely a good fit for you.

 Lastly, take a couple of swings with bats of different lengths to get a feel for what works best for you.
-Depending on your hitting style, you may prefer a shorter or longer bat to help you make contact with the ball in the sweet spot.
-Choosing the right baseball bat length is an important part of being a successful hitter, but the right bat might take a little bit of time to find!
+Depending on your hitting style, you may prefer a slightly shorter or longer bat to help you make contact with the ball in the sweet spot.

 An optimal swing happens when the bat does a lot of the work for you.
 All you have to do is make sure you aim it right and the swing will come naturally!